 - 4 eggs

-- ⅔ cup canola oil, vegetable oil can be substituted
+- ⅔ cup neutral oil, such as canola oil, vegetable oil, or avocado oil

 - 2 teaspoons vanilla extract